Notes on doing AB test properly

 mu1 = mean_diff - mu0

-Now we can plot the distribution of this mean difference and see how all different components interact and how does the shape of the distribution change as we adjust the sample size.
+Now we can plot the distribution of this mean difference by varying the sample size and observe how it affects our power and how does the shape of the distribution change as we adjust the sample size.

-AB testing distributions Figure 2: Comparison of difference distributions with expanded range
+AB testing distributions Figure 3: Comparison of mean difference distributions with varying samples

 The solid black line (threshold) represents the critical value, which is the value that we use to determine if our result is statistically significant.
 This black line is calculated based on the z-score of the alpha value and the standard error of the difference in means.